DillonSteyl/SCIE1000/Week 13/penguins.md

 where `P[i]` is the number of penguins at step i, and `F[i]` is the number of fish at step i.

 **Task:** Edit the program so that it also calculates the number of penguins each quarter, and stores it in the array `P`.
-Find the quarter for when the fish oopulation is at its highest percentage, and print the penguin population for this quarter, with the print statement provided.
+Find the quarter for when the fish population is at its highest percentage, and print the penguin population for this quarter, with the print statement provided.

 **Hint:** It will be helpful to use the `highest(A)` function you wrote in the previous exercise to find the index (quarter) for the highest number of fish.
 Make sure to copy it into your code underneath the import statement.